Luqqk/catchments/README.rst

 Catchments
 ==========

-Simple package for acquiring and manipulating catchments from SKOBBLER and HERE API.
+Simple package for acquiring and manipulating catchments from SKOBBLER (Real Reach) and HERE (Isolines) API.

 Installation
 ------------